turingschool/backend-curriculum-site/module1/projects/connect_four/iteration_1.md

 ## Cell

 A Cell object represents the space where a chip could be placed on the Connect 4 board.
-We will be able to read it's column letter and row number, as well as it's display value.
+We will be able to read its column letter and row number, as well as its display value.
 It will also have behavior to fill in the cell with a new value.

 The Cell class should follow this interaction pattern: